Who is considered a "Utah Filmmaker"?

 Utah Filmmaker

-It can be anyone with filmmaking ties* to Utah, including—but not limited to—Producers, Writers, Directors, Assistant Directors, Cinematographers, Directors of Photography, Camera Operators, ACs, Sound Engineers, Boom Operators, Actors, Extras, Stunt Performers, Animal Wranglers, Cable Wranglers, Gaffers, Grips, Electricians, Caterers, Set Medics, Set Designers, Property Masters, Hair & Make-up Artists, Production Assistants, Animators, SFX/VFX Artists, Composers, and many other individuals filling technical and creative positions.
-Basically, if you participate in filmmaking in any capacity in Utah, then you are—as far as we’re concerned—a Utah Filmmaker™ who is automatically granted Community Membership in the Utah Filmmakers™ Association.
+A Utah filmmaker can be anyone who takes part in filmmaking with a connection* to the state of Utah.
+They include—but are not limited to—Producers, Writers, Directors, Assistant Directors, Cinematographers, Directors of Photography, Camera Operators, ACs, Sound Engineers, Boom Operators, Actors, Extras, Stunt Performers, Animal Wranglers, Cable Wranglers, Gaffers, Grips, Electricians, Caterers, Set Medics, Set Designers, Property Masters, Hair & Make-up Artists, Production Assistants, Animators, SFX/VFX Artists, Composers, and many other individuals filling technical and creative positions.

 Download Badge (PNG)